 Though the US Environmental Protection Agency (EPA) claims that glyphosate has no risk to human health, several studies, including a 2015 research published in Lancet Oncology and a 2003 research published in Occupational Environmental Medicine found that glyphosate may have carcinogenic effects.
 Additionally, the World Health Organization (WHO) declared that it is ‘probably carcinogenic’ (4, 5, 6, 7).
 To learn more about glyphosate, I recommend reading this article.

 Mold & Mycotoxins

 Mold and mycotoxins are some of the most prevalent toxins in your environment that weaken immunity.
 Mycotoxins are a specific type of fungi-like mold.
-They are very adaptable and can grow almost anywhere as long as the conditions are wet or moist, damp, and warm.
+They are very adaptable and can grow almost anywhere as long as the conditions are moist, damp, and warm.

 They may also grow on your food after harvesting or before storage.
 They pose a serious health risk and may cause an array of symptoms from respiratory symptoms, headaches, and fatigue to gut health issues, hormonal issues, and mental health issues (8).
 To learn more about mycotoxins, I recommend reading this article and this article.

 Phthalates are a group of chemicals that are incredibly toxic and weaken immunity.
 They are the most commonly found cosmetics but may be found elsewhere.
 According to the US Food and Drug Administration (FDA), they are “used in hundreds of products, such as toys, vinyl flooring and wall covering, detergents, lubricating oils, food packaging, pharmaceuticals, blood bags and tubing, and personal care products, such as nail polish, hair sprays, aftershave lotions, soaps, shampoos, perfumes, and other fragrance preparations” (9).